KristapsVT/pacman/README.md

 ## Pac‑Man AI
 - Spawns after a short delay in `PacMan_exe.py`.
 - Uses grid from `Map_Grid.txt` and the cached map center/bounds.
-- Collision sensitivity can be adjusted via radii in `PacManAI.py` and `Player.py`.
+- Collision sensitivity can be adjusted via radius in `PacManAI.py` and `Player.py`.

 ## Keys & Locks
 - Keys are spawned on 🟪 cells from `Map_Grid.txt` using `KeyLoader.spawn_keys_on_map(...)`.